poirier/cheat/mpd.rst

     still be played next.
 mv|move <from> <to>
-    Move item at position <from> to be at position <to>. save <name>
+    Move item at position <from> to be at position <to>. shuffle
+    Shuffle the items in the playlist

+Commands for persistent playlists:

+lsplaylists
+    List all saved playlists
+playlist <playlist>
+    List items in playlist <playlist>
+save <name>
-    Save current playlist as database playlist with name <name>. load <name>
+    Save current playlist with name <name>. load <name>
-    *Add* contents of database playlist named <name> to the current playlist. rm <name>
+    *Add* contents of saved playlist named <name> to the current playlist.
+(You can use ``clear`` first to empty the current playlist.) rm <name>
     Delete database playlist named <name> from database.